suvampattnaik/ML-OpenCV-Projects/Existing Projects/Cancer-Prediction/Readme.md

 # Objective:
 ### the aim is to train a Machine learning model that will predict the type of cancer from which the person is suffering from the given parameters.

+# Solution :
+### The model is build by using decision tree classifier algorithm.